A Changing Climate: Challenges & Examples

 Late in 2017, the U.S. government released a report on climate change that estimates more extreme and damaging weather disaster events and a rise in global sea levels amounting to several inches in the next 15 years and one to four feet – with the possibility of rising even by as much as eight feet – by 2100.
 Looking to the future, the National Oceanic and Atmospheric Administration (NOAA) identifies the coast of Maine as being particularly vulnerable to storm events and sea level rise.
 In fact, the coast and islands are already grappling with historic storm damage and coastal flooding.

-Island communities are dependent on their ferry services for very simple daily needs as well as extreme circumstances.
-Most island residents depend on the ferry to bring food, fuel, mail, and other necessities to the island, as well as to transport waste off the island.
-They also depend on the ferry to access key mainland services and to transport individuals in emergency situations.
-Having a reliable, sustainable ferry is one of the key factors that allows an island to function as a year-round community.
-Operating a year-round ferry service can be costly.
-Ferry ownership models vary, but most are structured as one of the following: a state-run entity, a private corporation, a nonprofit, a transit district, or part of the municipality.
-Almost all ferry services to year-round island communities in the United States require some sort of a subsidy to stay in business.
-Within the state of Maine, ferry services have played an integral role in the development of the coast and contribute to its rich history.
-Communities without a year-round ferry service, with a ferry service they are unhappy with, or those facing the closing of ferry service often wish to identify what other options are available, as well as what benefits and difficulties arise with each.
+Island communities are dependent on transportation to and from the mainland for very simple daily needs as well as extreme circumstances.
+Most island residents depend on modes of transportation like ferries and air services to bring food, fuel, mail, and other necessities to the island, as well as to transport waste off the island.
+They also depend on transportation infrastructure to access key mainland services and to transport individuals in emergency situations.
+Having these services is one of the key factors that allows an island to function as a year-round community.
+Operating a year-round transportation service can be costly and complicated.
+When it comes to financial stability, meeting a community’s expectations, and the potential for large amounts of carbon emissions, reliability and sustainability are key.
+Ownership models vary, but most are structured as one of the following: a state-run entity, a private corporation, a nonprofit, a transit district, or part of the municipality.
+Almost all of these services to year-round island communities in the United States require some sort of a subsidy to stay in operation.
+Communities without a year-round transportation service, with a service they are unhappy with, or those facing the closing of their service often wish to identify what other options are available, as well as what benefits and difficulties arise with each.